-Interest expense in the fourth quarter of 2020 increased \$3.3 million from last year.
-See Note 10 to the Consolidated Financial Statements for information on Snap-on's debt and credit facilities.
+Interest expense in the fourth quarter of 2019 decreased \$0.3 million from last year.
+See Note 9 to the Consolidated Financial Statements for information on Snap-on's debt and credit facilities.

 Other income (expense) - net includes net gains and losses associated with hedging and currency exchange rate transactions, non-service components of net periodic benefit costs, and interest income.
-See Note 18 to the Consolidated Financial Statements for information on other income (expense) - net.
+See Note 17 to the Consolidated Financial Statements for information on other income (expense) - net.

-Snap-on's fourth quarter 2020 effective income tax rate on earnings attributable to Snap-on was 21.8%, which included a 10 bps increase related to restructuring actions, compared to 22.3% in 2019.
-See Note 9 to the Consolidated Financial Statements for information on income taxes.
+Snap-on's fourth quarter effective income tax rate on earnings attributable to Snap-on was 22.3% in 2019 compared to 22.0% in 2018.
+See Note 8 to the Consolidated Financial Statements for information on income taxes.

-Net earnings attributable to Snap-on in the fourth quarter of 2020 of \$208.9 million, or \$3.82 per diluted share, included a \$1.0 million, or \$0.02 per diluted share, after-tax charge related to restructuring actions.
-Net earnings attributable to Snap-on in the fourth quarter of 2019 were \$170.6 million, or \$3.08 per diluted share.
+Net earnings attributable to Snap-on in the fourth quarter of 2019 of \$170.6 million, or \$3.08 per diluted share, decreased \$4.4 million, or \$0.01 per diluted share, from \$175.0 million, or \$3.09 per diluted share, in 2018.
+The fourth quarter of 2018 included \$3.2 million, or \$0.06 per diluted share, for the after-tax benefit associated with the 2018 legal settlement.